How to Write Better Technical Content

 Deliberate practice always follows the same pattern: break the overall process down into parts, identify your weaknesses, test new strategies for each section, and then integrate your learning into the overall process.”

-The great thing for people creating technical content is that breaking down and rewriting existing tutorials is a fantastic way to both learn the technology and hone your craft as a writer.
+The great thing for people wanting to be technical content writers is that breaking down and rewriting existing tutorials is a fantastic way to both learn the technology and hone your craft as a writer.

 Don’t Overcomplicate It